manx52/ROB498/README.md

 - You never need to build the images a second time as all the code is mounted
 - For modifications please refer to the dockerfile and docker-compose.yaml.
 They are commented and show which sections are important to change
 - The initial docker containers are hosted on utrarobosoccer's docker hub here is a link to setup your own. https://docs.docker.com/docker-hub/quickstart/
+- if the docker commands give a permission error put a sudo in front of the command